List of Trinity College Dublin student organisations: Mathsoc

-Dublin University Mathematical Society, affectionately referred to as the Mathsoc by its members, was founded in 1923 and has had many famous members since its foundation, including Ireland's only Nobel Physics Laureate Ernest Walton who helped found it.
+Dublin University Mathematical Society, was founded in 1923 and has had many famous members since its foundation, including Ireland's only Nobel Physics Laureate Ernest Walton who helped found it.
+It is affectionately referred to as the Mathsoc by its members.
 The Mathsoc has a society room in college, in the School of Mathematics, which contains the Mathsoc library.

+Photographic Association (DUPA)

+The Photography Association at Trinity was established in 1948.
+The Dublin University Photography Association (DUPA) offers educational activities, including workshops, classes and guest lectures.
+The association also provides members access to photographic equipment and darkroom facilities, supporting digital and traditional film photography.
+DUPA also holds photography exhibitions "multiple times each term".
+DUPA was awarded Best Medium Society and Best Overall Society at the 2015 Annual Central Societies Committee Society of the Year Awards.

 Society For International Affairs (SoFIA)

 The Society for International Affairs (SoFIA) aims to promote the discussion of diplomacy and diplomatic affairs, to give visibility to current international affairs and provide a platform for discussion and networking.
 It also seeks to acquaint students with the activities and mechanisms of embassies and foreign affairs departments and, guide students considering a diplomatic career.

 Traditional Music Society

 DU Traditional Music Society (TradSoc) promotes traditional Irish music, song and dance in the college.
 The society hosts informal music sessions and recitals, runs a céilí band and a lilting choir, as well as organising trips to traditional music festivals in Ireland and the UK.
-The society received the awards of Most Improved Society (2015) and Best Small Society (2016) from the Central Societies Committee.